 Over 40,000 students apply for just around 20,000 available places in classes at medical schools in the U.S. each year.
-A degree in Medicine in the United States starts at postgraduate level so you will have to finish a Bachelor degree first in order to be eligible to apply for a medical school.
+A degree in Medicine in the United States starts at postgraduate level so you will have to finish a Bachelor's degree first in order to be eligible to apply for a medical school.

-Best medical schools in the United States in 2019
+Top Medical schools in the United States in 2019

 - Harvard University

 - New York University (Langone)

 - Stanford University

 - University of California - San Francisco